uon-hci/tools/docs/docs/DE-course.md

 and *second* **pair part**.
 Examples can be Question/Answer, Greeting/Response, Invitation/Acceptance-Refusal, Offering/Taking.
 While adjencent pairing was brought in the context of talk analysis, it is actually the building block of many forms of modalities of interaction.
 Not only talk, but embodied interaction, physical interaction and digital interaction are of importance in adjacent pairs.
-Adjacent pairing helps to locate the procedural ways in which the work of the setting is ordered.
+Adjacent pairing helps to l
+ocate the procedural ways in which the work of the setting is ordered.

 #### Turn taking